zihanchen/CS-246notes/lecture15.md

 >- Also note that we are not giving a pointer of a destructor, since a dessturctor
 has an implicit this pointer

-Problem: anyone can still create their own wallet-we don't forece them to use our
+Problem: anyone can still create their own wallet-we don't force them to use our
 GetInstance method

 ######Encapsulation